Katarína Roth Neveďalová

 Katarína Roth Neveďalová (born 10 November 1982) is a Slovak politician from Direction – Slovak Social Democracy.

 Between 2009 and 2014 she was a Member of the European Parliament, where she was a member of the Progressive Alliance of Socialists and Democrats (S&D).
-She became Vice-President of the Party of European Socialists in 2012.
+She became vice-president of the Party of European Socialists in 2012.

 She returned to the European Parliament in 2022 after the death of Miroslav Číž.

+Biography

+Neveďalová was born in Nitra, Slovakia and grew up in Čeľadice.

+She studied international relations and media communication and graduated from the Business Academy in Nitra.